 Despite appearances, this is not yet another village.
 It is blessed with a geological wonder that men have exploited for centuries.
 It is on the slopes of the Qaqawiñay mountain, 7 or 8 km north of the village, that it all happens.

 A spring of highly salted water is miraculously flowing out of the rocks, 3380 m above sea level.
-It had already caught the eye of the Chanapata People (a pre-Inca civilization), and then developed by the Incas who started to build the terraced evaporation ponds to harvest the salt.
+It had already caught the eye of the Chanapata People (a pre-Inca civilization) and was then developed by the Incas who started to build the terraced evaporation ponds to harvest the salt.

 So here I was, on a small road in the middle of the Andes, marveling at this mountainous scenery from the car.
 My guesthouse in Ollantaytambo just had a call to make to arrange this little trip, with a driver who knows his way around the most lost roads you can imagine.

 At the end of a sharp turn, the driver suddenly stopped and advised us to take a closer look down the valley.
 Hundreds and hundreds of white ponds were covering the mountain, which left me awe-struck.

 For sure, the Maras salt ponds are one of the most surprising places you can see in the region.
-We may be accustomed to see salt pans along the seashore, but on a mountain high in the Andes?
+We may be accustomed to seeing salt pans along the seashore, but on a mountain high in the Andes?
 I don’t know about you, but I had never seen that before!